-Lung cancer is a common illness in Thailand and is the primary cause of death in both male and female.
+Lung cancer is a common illness in Thailand and is the primary cause of death in both males and females.
 However, lung cancer is curable if diagnosed at the early stage.

 Types of Lung Cancer